Jo3115/LushCodeJam2019/README.md

 The server will start and you should see Running on http://127.0.0.1:5000/

-Paste this URL into your brower and you're done!
+Paste this URL into your browser and you're done!